 June 23 — A mob beats to death four Egyptian Shiites in a village on the outskirts of Cairo.

-June 30 — Millions of Egyptians demonstrate on Morsi's first anniversary in office, calling on him to step down.
+June 30 — Millions of Egyptians demonstrate, calling for Morsi to step down.
 Eight people are killed in clashes outside the Muslim Brotherhood's Cairo headquarters.

 July 1 — Huge demonstrations continue, and Egypt's powerful military gives the president and the opposition 48 hours to resolve their disputes, or it will impose its own solution.

 July 2 — Military officials disclose main details of the army's plan if no agreement is reached: replacing Morsi with an interim administration, canceling the Islamist-based constitution and calling elections in a year.
 Morsi delivers a late-night speech in which he pledges to defend his legitimacy and vows not to step down.